-While you will meet an increasing number of people with the title Product Manager, you will be forgiven for still being a little bit vague on what a Product Manager actually does.
+While you will meet an increasing number of people with the title What is a product manager?
+A product manager is the person who’s job is to ensure a product’s overall success and leads the teams related to the product.
+This title…, you will be forgiven for still being a little bit vague on what a Product Manager actually does.

 Ask 20 different Product Managers the same question, and you can expect to receive 20 different answers.
 This is partly because the job title is relatively new as far as job titles go, but also because what is actually expected of Product Managers varies significantly.

 On the most basic level, Product Managers are responsible for ensuring that a product is successful.

 This involves understanding the priorities of the business and the needs of the customers and balancing them by creating products that people will want to use and will make money for the business; if that is the aim of the business.
 I don’t say that in jest.
 Philanthropic organizations, medical and educational charities, and so forth may have very different aims that pure profit.

 But what that looks like in practice depends on a lot of different factors such as the type of product, the size of the business that owns a product, whether the product is new or existing, and so forth.

 ● A young entrepreneur has an idea for an innovative dating app.
 The first person that he gets on board to make his idea a reality is a Product Manager.

 ● Apple has an opening on their team to manage their existing iTunesU platform.

 ● Huawei is getting ready to develop its next generation of smartphones and wants someone on board to help them upgrade their signature camera hardware and application.